 Here are a few principles that can guide us as we approach those in leadership with our concerns regarding their decisions.

 1. Seek the Lord in prayer.

 Before Nehemiah approached King Artaxerxes to speak with him about rebuilding the walls of Jerusalem, he went before the Lord in prayer and fasting.
 For four months he patiently prayed and waited before bringing the matter up to the king (Neh.
 1).
 Prior to Esther presenting her request to her husband, she asked that Mordecai gather all the Jews together to fast on her behalf.
 As we go before the authorities, we should first spend time in prayer and fasting, asking the Lord to bless our requests.
-It's also important to pursue wise council and support from godly people.
+It’s also important to pursue wise counsel and support from godly people.

 2. Choose an appropriate time and place.

 Esther asked King Xerxes to join her for a private feast before asking him to save her people from destruction.
 She didn’t offer her request before all his officials in court but waited until they were alone, with only Haman there to hear her request (Esther 4-5).
 Each of us would be wise to consider the timing we choose to bring up areas of disagreement with those in authority.
 A wife might ask if she could meet her husband for lunch or dinner to discuss a specific topic.
 A church member would be wise to wait for a moment other than Sunday after the sermon to discuss his particular concern with his pastor.
 Choosing an appropriate time and location demonstrates respectful consideration of the person in authority over you.